English-speaking Quebecers: Education

 In 2001, Quebec had 340 primary and secondary English-language schools administered by nine English-language school boards.
 As in French-language schools, elementary education goes from Kindergarten to Elementary 6 (K-6), while high school goes from Secondary 1 to 5 (grades 7-11).
-The curriculum is strictly controlled by the Ministère de l'Education, Quebec's provincial education ministry, and is generally identical to that offered in the French-language public school system.
+The curriculum is strictly controlled by the Ministère de l'Éducation, Quebec's provincial education ministry, and is generally identical to that offered in the French-language public school system.